MikkelYtting/MikkelYtting/README.md

 ## 💡 About Me
 - 🔭 I’m currently working on: **ArgusLocks** (IoT motorcycle security system)
-- 🌱 Currently learning: TypeScript, TimescaleDB & PostGIS
+- 🌱 Currently learning: Next.js, Express/Prisma, TimescaleDB & PostGIS.
-- 🧠 Interested in: IoT, security, mobile dev, and digital products
+- 🧠 Interested in: IoT, building full-scale systems with frontend, APIs, and servers to support large-scale architectures and connected devices
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/MikkelYtting) or here on GitHub

 ## 🚀 GitHub Stats